TikTok Banned Countries List [Updated 2026 Data]

 On 17 April, TikTok was removed from both Apple and Google app stores, citing that it encouraged pornography and inappropriate behavior.
 However, the ban was removed on 25th April after the app removed more than 6 million videos that violated the content guidelines and policy.

-Again on 29 June 2020, India banned the usage of TikTok for all residents during the military clash between India and China on the shared border.
+Again, on 29 June 2020, India banned the usage of TikTok for all residents during the military clash between India and China on the shared border.

 The main reason for the ban was the fact that Chinese applications were storing user data on the servers located in China.